robbohn/Whirlwind/LESSON02/README.md

 3. `Shift+Alt+F` does formattting
 4. refresh browser
 5. Discuss older ES5 is broadly supported ([wikipedia](https://en.wikipedia.org/wiki/ECMAScript))
-    - But current standard is ECMAscript2015 (ES6) and ECMAscript2016 (ES7) but not fully supported by browsers
+    - But current standard is ECMAscript2015 (ES6) and ECMAscript2016 (ES7)
+        - but not fully supported by browsers
-    - What would be nice is something more like ES7 or C#, designed more for large projects, with strong and strict typing, that compiles down to POJ (Plain Old Javascript) that all browsers can run i.e., fights errors from coercing when using double-equals versis triple-equals
+    - What would be nice is something more like ES7 or even better like C#, designed more for large projects, with strong and strict typing, that compiles down to POJ (Plain Old Javascript) that all browsers can run i.e., fights errors from coercing when using double-equals versis triple-equals
 > JavaScript is a perfect example of the Law of Unintended Consequences